Anterior Cruciate Ligament (ACL) Tear

 Common Causes of Injury

 The most common cause of an ACL tear is a non-contact pivoting injury.
-Most often these injuries occur in sports, such as basketball, soccer, football, etc.
+Most often these injuries occur in sports, such as basketball, soccer, and football.

-After an injury, your child’s knee may be very swollen.
-If the doctor thinks there may be an injury to the ACL, he may suggest your child wait a few days before scheduling an appointment.
-This allows the swelling to go down.
+After an injury, your knee may be very swollen.
+If the doctor thinks there may be an injury to the ACL, they may suggest you wait a few days before scheduling an appointment.
+This lets the swelling go down.
 It will make the exam easier and less painful.

 - RICE: Rest, Ice, Compression, Elevation

 - Pain relievers, such as Motrin® or Tylenol®.
 Motrin helps reduce pain and swelling.
 Tylenol may also help with discomfort.
 Motrin can often be taken every six hours and Tylenol can be taken every four hours.
 These medicines can be alternated every three hours as needed for pain control.